WE OFFER COMPLIMENTARY GIFT WRAPPING & FREE UK SHIPPING FOR ORDERS OVER £50

 But to still see koinobori in their full glory, many public buildings in Japan often hold impressive displays to be enjoyed by everyone.
 At Tokyo Tower, exactly 333 carp are flown off its structure as a nod to the tower’s height of 333 meters.

-Other activities of the day include eating "kawashi mochi," sticky rice cake treats filled with sweet red bean paste and wrapped in oak leaves, and "chimaki," sticky rice balls wrapped in iris or bamboo leaves.
+Other activities of the day include eating "kawashi mochi," sticky rice cake treats filled with sweet red bean paste and wrapped in oak leaves, and "chimaki," sticky rice cakes wrapped in iris or bamboo leaves.
 It is also customary to end the day with a dip in a hot shobu-yu bath with iris leaves and roots floating in the water — herbs believed to welcome good fortune and ward off evil.

 Why not make this an extra special day for your kids, too, and take a look at our collection of Children's items from Japan.